transferwise/pipelinewise/dev-project/README.md

 ```

 **Note**: To configure the list of tables to replicate, replication methods, load time transformations, etc.,
 edit the YAML files in the `test-project` directory.
-Don't forget to re-import the project when making changes
+Don't forget to re-import the project with
-in the YAML files.
+`pipelinewise import --dir dev-project` when making changes in the YAML files.

 To start replicating data from source MariaDB to target Postgres DWH: